The write path is your architecture

 What must be true before we tell the user the write succeeded?

-For a blog comment, success might mean "the canonical comment row exists."
-Notifications, search indexing, abuse scanning, and feed fanout can happen later.
+For a blog comment, success might mean the canonical comment row exists.
+Notifications, search indexing, abuse scanning, and feed fanout can all happen later.

-For a bank transfer, success might mean "the ledger entries are durably committed, balanced, and visible to the account owner."
-Sending an email receipt can happen later.
+For a bank transfer, success might mean the ledger entries are durably committed, balanced, and visible to the account owner.
+The email receipt can happen later.

 The naive write path

-This is the shape most systems start with:
+This is the shape most systems start with, and there is nothing shameful about it:

 def create_post(user_id, content):